darekf77/taon/CI-CD.md

 ## Intro to CD/CI of isomorphic app and libs
-Continouse delivery and continouse integration are crucial part of modern software development.
+Continuous delivery and continuous integration are crucial part of modern software development.